The Underfall Yard: Background

 The Underfall Yard consists of an opening instrumental track and 5 songs.
 The album has an elegiac atmosphere, with a number of the songs exploring historical themes in an almost nostalgic manner.

 The opening instrumental track, "Evening Star", sets out some of the instrumental motifs which recur in the title track.

 Two of the songs, "Master James of St. George" and "Victorian Brickwork", are about Spawton's father, who died shortly before the album was released.

-"Last Train" is a song about a Mr Delia who was the last station master at Hurn station, which was an isolated station on a rural branch line on the border of Dorset and Hampshire.
+"Last Train" is a song about a Mr Delia who was the last station master at Hurn railway station, which was an isolated station on a rural branch line on the border of Dorset and Hampshire.
 The station closed in 1935.
 The song tells the story of Mr Delia's final day as the last train departs.

 "Winchester Diver" is about diver William Walker who, in the early 1900s, worked under the flooded foundations of Winchester Cathedral to save it from collapse.
 Diving in 20 feet of water and in appalling conditions, Walker shored up the foundations.
 The song explores the contrast between the dreadful working conditions he endured and life in the cathedral above him, which carried on as normal.

 The 23 minute title track, "The Underfall Yard", is a song about Isambard Kingdom Brunel and the great Victorian engineers.
 The Underfall Yard itself is located in Bristol and is an engineering solution, partly developed by Brunel, to maintain water and silt levels in the city's harbour.
 The song explores Enlightenment themes, contrasting the rationalism of the Victorian era to a coming 'age of unreason'.
 The Underfall Yard was initially inspired by Richard Fortey's The Hidden Landscape.
 In the book, Fortey describes a journey along Brunel's Great Western line, where, as the author travelled west, the rocks are found to be older.

 The album was remixed and reissued as a double CD and three-LP set in April 2021 and features new studio re-recordings of "Victorian Brickwork" and "The Underfall Yard", along with a new brass arranged prelude to the title track and the brand new song "Brew and Burgh".